 Unless otherwise specified and agreed in advance, half of the total costs will be invoiced on the commencement of the Services, the balance on completion.
 If a written report and presentation are required, then invoicing will follow the first delivery of either output.
 If no report or presentation is required, final invoicing will be on completion of the project.

-If the Services involve the provision of incentives and external venue/equipment hire, then unless otherwise specified and agreed, the full costs of such services, plus an agreed handling charge will be invoiced at the point of Order commission.
-Payment required upon receipt.
+If the Services involve the provision of incentives and external venue/equipment hire, then unless otherwise specified and agreed, the full costs of such services, plus an agreed handling charge will be invoiced at the point of Order commission with payment required upon receipt.